joshbrunty/joshbrunty.github.io/_posts/2020-12-26-reporting.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This might be a somewhat naive question but this question has stumped me for years: “Are forensic bench/case notes discoverable in court?”</p>&mdash; Josh Brunty (@joshbrunty) <a href="https://twitter.com/joshbrunty/status/1335732128705728512?ref_src=twsrc%5Etfw">December 6, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-As you can see there is a consensus on the the answer: *"Yes."* Long story short, case notes *are* discoverable under the Federal Rules of Evidence.
-Although there are loopholes in the court such as claiming the notes as attorney work product or just not turning the notes in with the final report altogether.
+As you can see there is a consensus on the the answer: *"Yes."* Long story short, case notes *are* discoverable under the Federal Rules of Criminal/Civil Procedure.
+Although there are loopholes in the court such as: claiming the notes as attorney work product or just not turning the notes in with the final report altogether.
 That all said, it's still important to keep detailed case notes not just for court discovery, but to refresh your own memory if, and when you get to drafting the final report.

 ***What software and/or templates do I use to keep such notes?***

 Good question!
-I'm providing one of my own Microsoft Word examples *HERE*.
-There are also paid and open-source applications out there to manage case notes.
-[Forensic Notes](https://www.forensicnotes.com/) is one such option.
+There are both paid and open-source applications out there to manage case notes.
+Some are tailored to forensics, some are not.
+[Forensic Notes](https://www.forensicnotes.com/) is one such option for DFIR.
 Forensic Notes stores all notes, images, and attachments in a timestamped read-only, PDF format to protect the integrity and admissibility of evidence.

 <div>{%- include extensions/youtube.html id='SR_e0eAjXyw' -%}</div>

 An example Case Notes PDF report can be downloaded [HERE](https://www.forensicnotes.com/wp-content/uploads/2018/12/forensic_notebook_exhibit-1-iphone-6-white.pdf).
 One of the things I really like & appreciate about Forensic Notes is that it compels DFIR examiners to carefully and contemporaneously take notes in a given investigation.
 Keep in mind, MOST of the work that DFIR examiners ends up in court and/or legal proceedings in some way, shape or form.
 Investigators need the ability to document complex investigations and not worry about losing or misplacing critical notes and documents essential for full disclosure if and when such cases reach litigation.
+Although Word, OneNote, etc. exists and will do the job they aren't really tailored with auditing capabilities and other bells and whistles that come in handy in a digital forensics caseflow.

 Now that we've established our casenotes it's now time to move to the actual Forensic Report.